go-goodies/go_oops/README.md

 In software engineering, a design pattern is a general reusable solution to a commonly occurring problem within a given context in software design.

-Whereas a design pattern is not a finished design that can be transformed directly into source code, this repo provide implementations for the Go programming language.

 Patterns are formalized best practices that the programmer can use to solve common problems when designing an application or system.

 Object-oriented design patterns typically show relationships and interactions between classes or objects, without specifying the final application classes or objects that are involved.